naoina/migu/README.md

 ## Annotation

+You can specify the some options to the table of database by annotation tags.

+### Table name

-You can specify the table name of the database by the `table` annotation tag.
+By default, Migu will decide the table name of the database from the name of Go struct.
+If you want to specify the different table name, use `table` annotation tag.

 ```go
 package model